 Identifying the Root Causes of Donor Fatigue

-A Case for Support is the core narrative asset of a nonprofit organization.
+A case for support is the core narrative asset of a nonprofit organisation.
 It is the strategic north star for all subsequent campaign messaging, acting as both a psychological tool and an investment prospectus.
+Treat it as the master document — every grant proposal, brochure, and pitch deck pulls language from it.

 How a Case Differs from a Standard Grant Proposal

 Grant proposals are transactional.
 They ask for money for a specific programmatic output and are constrained by strict funder guidelines.
-A Case for Support is visionary and donor-driven.
-Graham-Pelton notes that while proposals fund distinct projects, a Case for Support funds the overarching trajectory of the entire institution.
+A case for support is visionary and donor-driven.
+It funds the overarching trajectory of the entire institution, not a single project line.

 The High-Stakes Nature of Capital Campaigns